Cl0ckHvH/vk.py-1.0.0a6/README.md

 This is only bot library? - No, this library could be used for acessing userapi or botapi without any troubles.

-Where i can find the docs? - [Check it](https://prostomarkeloff.github.io/vk.py).

 How to use it? - You may check docs or see our [examples](./examples).

 Why do you do it? - We are interesting to create the most used and easy-to-use library for Python.